HNTQ/strapi-dynamic-zone/README.md

 ### `Generate new components`

-The first step is to create a new component with a dynamic zone field. so generate a new empty component in called Columns in Grid section a Title component in Text section, and an Image component in Media section.
+The first step is to create a new component with a dynamic zone field.
+Then generate a new empty component called Columns in Grid section, a Title component in Text section and an Image component in Media section.

 ### `Add Dynamic zone in Grid component.`